Oris Dental Center

 • Mint-flavored mouthwashes and oral sprays.

-Other reasons to look into regarding bitter and sour taste:
+Other reasons to look into regarding bitter and sour taste Is COVID-19

 COVID-19 has been unarguably one of the biggest roadblocks to resume a normal lifestyle, wavering many unexpected challenges, especially how certain foods taste and makes someone lose the sense of smell.
 As the virus progresses, many infected individuals have reported experiencing dysgeusia in their mouths due to changes in their system.